AndyObtiva/glimmer-dsl-web/README.md

 You can define Glimmer web components (View components) to reuse visual concepts to your heart's content, by simply defining a class with `include Glimmer::Web::Component` and encasing the reusable markup inside a `markup {...}` block.
-Glimmer web components automatically extend the Glimmer GUI DSL with new keywords that match the underscored versions of the component class names (e.g. a `OrderSummary` class yields the `order_summary` keyword for reusing that component within the Glimmer GUI DSL).
+Glimmer web components automatically extend the Glimmer GUI DSL with new keywords that match the underscored versions of the component class names (e.g. an `OrderSummary` class yields the `order_summary` keyword for reusing that component within the Glimmer GUI DSL).
 You may insert a Glimmer component anywhere into a Rails View using `glimmer_component(component_path, *args)` Rails helper (more about it in [Hello, glimmer_component Rails Helper!](#hello-glimmer_component-rails-helper)).